brandur/sorg/content/drafts/minimalism.md

 engineering excellence that they've left a legacy that we reflect on even today.

 !fig src="/assets/minimalism/sr71.jpg" caption="The famous SR-71, one of the flag ships of Lockheed's Skunk Works.
-Very fast even if not simple."
+Very fast even if not particularly simple.<br><br>Photograph courtesy of <a href=\"https://www.flickr.com/photos/i-am-mclovin/14601998033/\">Ben Harrington</a>."

 ## Minimalism in technology (#in-technology)